Want more views for your webinars? You need an effective landing page. Find inspiration with Whop’s 30 webinar landing page examples.

 25. Bandzoogle "How to create an effective EPK"

-Another good example of a well-thought-out webinar landing page, this time from a website builder which helps artists to promote and sell their music.
+This example comes from a website builder that helps artists promote and sell their music.

 The landing page for the webinar on building an electronic press kit (EPK) includes a link to a blog post on the topic.
 It also sets out that it’s an important marketing tool for musicians.